belzecue/MGS-2DAnimation/README.md

 ![UVAnimation](./Attachments/UVAnimation.png)

 ## Contact
-- If you have anny questions, fell free to contact me at mogoson@qq.com.
+- If you have any questions, fell free to contact me at mogoson@qq.com.